ahopkins/structured-scopes/README.md

 Actions are anything that follows the first delimited part of the scope (the namespace) and are separated by `:`

-Anything that follows any empty action is a negatve `::exclusion`
+Anything that follows any empty action (which is displayed as a double color: `::`) is a negatve, for example `::exclusion`

 Possible actions: